 Movers and SHAKERS

-How Stocks Like DiDi Delist, What Happens to Shareholders?
+When Stocks Like DiDi Delist, What Happens to Shareholders?

-Reports quickly emerged in July that Didi was looking into going private in order to satisfy Chinese authorities.
+Reports quickly emerged in July that DiDi was looking into going private in order to satisfy Chinese authorities.
 This never unfolded.
 In a statement yesterday, the company announced, “After careful study, the company will start the work of delisting from NYSE and initiate preparation for listing in Hong Kong with immediate effect.”
 The company stock opened 9% lower this morning (December 3).